0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         |           |
         |           # CI/CD Implementation Production Ready ToolSet with all сommon.
         |           # In past years has been multiple times implemented solution for different products same Time-tested,
-        |           # implemented repeatedly and used for various products, a huge number of times, a same template of solution containing
+        |           # implemented repeatedly and used for various products, a huge number of times, the same template of a solution containing
         |           # the necessary and sufficient set for building a modern IT product service chain.
-        |           # Pipelines and And DevOps Practics and Metodologies as well and right included fully completed.
+        |           # Pipelines and And DevOps Practics and Methodologies as well and right included fully completed.
-        |           # Just change settings and go use.
+        |           # Just change settings and go to use.
         |           |
         |           |..
         ansible: